The Attribute node allows you to retrieve attributes attached to an object or mesh.

 The values of attributes of this type are defined once per object.
 The name or path is looked up first in the object data-block, followed by the mesh data-block if not found.
 Custom properties have priority over built-in ones.

-The property value must be an integer, float, or a vector of 1 to 4 floats; properties of other types are ignored.
+The property value must be an integer, float, boolean, or a vector of 1 to 4 floats or ints; properties of other types are ignored.
 If a suitable property is not found, all sockets of the node, including Alpha, output 0.

 colorattribute will output the value of the Color field in the Viewport Display panel of the object, unless overridden by a custom property.

-Similar to Object, but the attribute is looked up in the instancer particle system settings, followed by the instancer object.
+Similar to Object, but the attribute is looked up in the instancer particle system settings, followed by Geometry Node instance attributes (searching from the innermost instancing layer to outer ones), and finally in the instancer object.
 If the current object is not instanced, or the property is not found, it falls back to the Object mode.

 RGB color interpolated from the attribute.